Flexible Bayesian Nonlinear Model Configuration: Extensions of BGNLM

-Here the function $v(\delta_k)\ge 0$ is a measure for the complexity of the latent variable $\delta_k$, which is assumed to be a non-decreasing function of the number of hyperparameters defining the distribution of the latent variable.
+Here, the function $v(\delta_k)\ge 0$ is a measure for the complexity of the latent variable $\delta_k$, which is assumed to be a non-decreasing function of the number of hyperparameters defining the distribution of the latent variable.
 In the current implementation, we simply use the number of hyperparameters.
+Parameter $b$ is specified in a similar manner as $a$.
 The prior is further extended to include

 In this case, more sophisticated methods are needed to approximate the marginal likelihoods.
-We use the integrated nested Laplace approximation (INLA) \citep{rue2009eINLA}, but alternative MCMC based methods like Chib's or Chib and Jeliazkov's method \citep{chib1995marginal,chib2001marginal} are also possible.
-Some comparisons of these methods are presented by~\citet{Friel2012} and~\citet{HubinStorvikINLA}, who demonstrate that INLA performs quite well for such models.
+We use the integrated nested Laplace approximation (INLA) \cite{rue2009eINLA}, but alternative MCMC based methods like Chib's or Chib and Jeliazkov's method \cite{chib1995marginal,chib2001marginal} are also possible.
+Some comparisons of these methods are presented by~\citeA{Friel2012} and~\citeA{HubinStorvikINLA}, who demonstrate that INLA performs quite well for such models.